 A Special Event Permit is not required for a gathering at a residence if the following four conditions are met: the gathering is limited to no more than 10 people, outdoor music will be turned off by 9 P.M., cars will be parked on the residential property, and no tent will be erected.
 If one or more conditions can’t be met, a Special Event permit is required.

 Special Events on Public Property

-Under Phase 4 of the Governor’s re-opening plan, gatherings on public property are limited to a maximum of 50 people.
+Pursuant to Executive Order 202.45, all non-essential gatherings on public property are limited to no more than 50 people, so long as appropriate social distancing and face covering requirements are followed.
 It should be noted that reservations are not being taken for Town picnic areas and Fort Pond House at this time.

 For additional guidance, visit the Empire State Development website under "Guidance on Essential Businesses" at https://esd.ny.gov/